Crime in India: Rape

+Crime and misconduct by police

+Police corruption

 Corruption is widespread in India.
 It is prevalent within every section and every level of the society.
 Corruption has taken the role of a pervasive aspect of Indian politics.
-In India, corruption takes the form of bribes, evasion of tax and exchange controls, embezzlement, etc.
+In India, corruption takes the form of bribes, evasion of tax and exchange controls, embezzlement, etc. In 2006, seven policemen were charge sheeted and eleven were convicted for custodial misconduct.
+Jan Lokpal Bill is being planned to reduce the corruption.

+Police misconduct

 Despite state prohibitions against torture and custodial misconduct by the police, torture is widespread in police custody, which is a major reason behind deaths in custody.
 The police often torture innocent people until a 'confession' is obtained to save influential and wealthy offenders.
 G.P.
 Joshi, the programme coordinator of the Indian branch of the Commonwealth Human Rights Initiative in New Delhi comments that the main issue at hand concerning police violence is a lack of accountability of the police.

+Policing reforms

 In 2006, the Supreme Court of India in a judgment in the Prakash Singh vs. Union of India case, ordered central and state governments with seven directives to begin the process of police reform.
 The main objectives of this set of directives was twofold, providing tenure to and streamlining the appointment/transfer processes of policemen, and increasing the accountability of the police.

-In 2006, seven policemen were charge sheeted and eleven were convicted for custodial misconduct.
-Jan Lokpal Bill is being planned to reduce the corruption.